New training program

 Do we need prior experience with agents?

-No. The program is designed to take the team from strong fundamentals to applied building.
+No. The program is designed to take the team from solid fundamentals to building real systems.

 Is it a technical or strategic course?

-It is both, but with a practical emphasis.
-It is designed so the team understands and builds.
+It is strongly technical with practical application.
+It is designed so the team leaves building, not just understanding concepts.

 Is it useful for seniors who still do not master LLMs?